Client

 As we prepared to launch podcast features into beta, I hosted and joined qualitative usability interviews.
 These calls made it clear: users weren't sure how to get their podcast listed on popular listening apps like Spotify.

-They could set up their show and upload episodes, but a majority of users assumed any content they uploaded would automatically appear on Spotify, Apple, and other listening apps.
+Customers could set up their show and upload episodes, but a majority of users assumed any content they uploaded would automatically appear on Spotify, Apple, and other listening apps.

 My Role